 Other "tips" sites

-work with Corel WordPerfect Office are listed on a Corel
+work with Corel WordPerfect Office are listed on this Corel

-☼ http://www.wpuniverse.com/ - The great WordPerfect Universe site.
+☼ https://www.wpuniverse.com/vb/ - The great WordPerfect Universe site (free peer-to-peer

 Updating, upgrading, or reinstalling WordPerfect